 Anti-skate is adjusted easily by the position of a thread and weight.
 Azimuth correction (necessary with uni-pivot arms) is provided by an O-ring decoupled, mirror-chromed counterweight, which has its mounting hole offset.
-This not only allows for azimuth correction, but cleverly lowers its centre of gravity, a very simple and cost effective solution, and this pretty much sums up what the Nima design represents overall: a tonearm capable of delivering wonderful music, at a fraction of the cost of many of its competitors.
+This not only allows for azimuth correction, but cleverly lowers its centre of gravity, a very simple and cost effective solution, and this pretty much sums up what the Roksan Nima design represents overall: a tonearm capable of delivering wonderful music, at a fraction of the cost of many of its competitors.

-The Rega team has worked tirelessly to improve every aspect of this new tonearm.
+The Rega team has worked tirelessly to improve every aspect of this new Rega RB330 tonearm.
 Offering improved ergonomics, usability and sonic performance.

 Featuring a new bias assembly, re-designed stiffer vertical bearing housing, integrated arm clip and an improved spring housing with easier to read numbers.
 Other improvements include a Rega made, low capacitance phono cable terminated with high quality ‘Neutrik’ plugs, improved lower friction, precision horizontal and vertical bearings and a re-designed 100g mild steel balance weight.

 The ultimate uni-pivot arm?
 Many of us believe so.
-Despite the Aro’s extreme simplicity, it was – and remains – so very capable in extracting so much music from the record’s grooves.
+Despite the Naim Aro’s extreme simplicity, it was – and remains – so very capable in extracting so much music from the record’s grooves.
 A versatile tonearm, achieving great results with many different cartridges, even though originally it was designed with just one cartridge in mind, the Linn Troika.

-Despite its discontinuation, the Aro continues to have a loyal following and many products have been brought out in recent years to complement it.
+Despite its discontinuation, the Naim Aro continues to have a loyal following and many products have been brought out in recent years to complement it.
 These include the Linn Aro Keel, Aro Rubikon, the Tiger Paw Elevator arm lift and a new adjustable counterweight from Tiger Paw called the sKale for Aro.
 Gone, but not forgotten, please contact Peter if you wish to buy or sell an Aro.
 Sadly, some of these complementary products are no longer available.

 Something went wrong and we were unable to complete your request.